Showing posts with label pelham. Show all posts

 Changing the way the River Flows

-We had to crawl up and down slide tunnels, we enter small caves where we could see small fish tanks and there were windows where we could look out as we travel through the tunnel.
+We had to crawl through the slide tunnels.
+We entered small caves with small fish tanks, and there were windows where we could look out as we traveled through the tunnel.

-It was very hard crawling on my knees so when it was time to get out, I slid out.
-It was a lot of fun but not for more than one trip.
+It was tough crawling on my knees, so when it was time to get out, I slid out.
+It was a lot of fun,n but not for more than one trip.

 The boys enjoyed the cave so much that they went through it several more times.